Written by Donald Pang

 Edited & additional information by No Sleep New York

-Society and parents in general tend to be wary towards encouraging people to work in Fashion for good reason.
+Society and parents, in general, tend to be wary of encouraging people to work in Fashion or get a Fashion Design degree for good reason.
 First, they are right about the industry’s highly selective employment.
 They’re also right when they say that Fashion is “not what it seems”, even though they probably have no idea what they are really talking about.
-But before you decide to throw in the towel and take up accounting courses, or look for a no-brainer 9-5 job, here are a few fashion design careers to consider!
+Before you decide to throw in the towel and take up accounting courses or look for a no-brainer 9-5 job, here are a few fashion design careers to consider!

 The Popular Path